-The University of Tennessee is the state’s land-grant, higher education institution and flagship public university.
-It is comprised of campuses at Knoxville, Chattanooga, and Martin; the Health Science Center at Memphis; the Space Institute at Tullahoma; and the statewide Institute of Agriculture and Institute for Public Service.
+The University of Tennessee System is comprised of campuses at Knoxville, Chattanooga, Pulaski and Martin; the Health Science Center based in Memphis; and the statewide Institute of Agriculture and Institute for Public Service.

-The University of Tennessee System has a presence in each of Tennessee’s 95 counties.
-Through the combined force of its education, research, and outreach, the University serves students, business and industry, schools, governments, organizations, and citizens throughout the state.
+The UT System has a presence in each of Tennessee’s 95 counties.
+Through the combined force of education, research and outreach, the University serves students, business and industry, schools, governments, organizations and residents statewide.

 Read more history: tennessee.edu/history/